alessandro-gentilini/knuth-interview-2006/README.md

 you know, how many points did you really get during that series?
 And so you can work out that it may be worth only seven-tenths of a point or something like this.
 But anyway, possession of the ball is worth something.
-So if you fumble, then you’ve lost your team one point, or seven-tenths of a point.
-So that’s a minus something for you.
+So if you fumble, then you've lost your team one point, or seven-tenths of a point.
+So that's a minus something for you.
 If you steal the ball, if you recover a fumble, you gain; your team gains possession, so you get credit for stealing the ball.

 If you make a
-basket, in those days it was only two points, you don’t have the three-point shots in those days, but if you can make a basket you get two points, but your team also loses possession, the other team gets possession, so you don’t really; you didn’t really win two points for your team when you made the basket, you made two points, but you have to subtract from that, the fact that you have to get the ball again.
+basket, in those days it was only two points, you don't have the three-point shots in those days, but if you can make a basket you get two points, but your team also loses possession, the other team gets possession, so you don't really; you didn't really win two points for your team when you made the basket, you made two points, but you have to subtract from that, the fact that you have to get the ball again.

-So at the end, according to my formula, the sum of all the players’ contributions would be the amount by which our team won or lost.
+So at the end, according to my formula, the sum of all the players' contributions would be the amount by which our team won or lost.
 But it would rate, you know, if somebody makes a shot and misses, then sometimes our team gets the rebound, sometimes the other team gets the rebound, so I, you lose a little bit for taking a shot